 - Employees considered exempt under the Fair Labor Standards Act (FLSA) do not have to be paid minimum wage.

-The last time Nebraska saw an increase in its minimum wage rate was January 2016.
+The last time Nebraska minimum wage saw an increase was January 2016.
 Prior to that, Nebraskans voted to pass a minimum-wage ballot measure that raised the minimum wage from $7.25 to $8 in 2015, and then to $9 in 2016.
 Nebraska’s minimum wage was stuck at $7.25 for six years before that momentous vote.
-At this time, there aren’t any plans to raise Nebraska’s minimum wage rate in 2019.
+At this time, there aren’t any plans to raise Nebraska’s minimum wage rate in 2020.

 At this time, there aren’t any plans to raise Nebraska’s minimum wage rate beyond 2019.

 How should small business owners prepare for changes to the minimum wage?